Defense Secretary Ash Carter: "Clearly, these two soldiers are trailblazers"

 The Pentagon describes Ranger School as “the Army’s premier combat leadership course, teaching Ranger students how to overcome fatigue, hunger, and stress to lead soldiers during small unit combat operations.”

-The current class started in April at Fort Benning, with 381 men and 19 women.
+The current class started in April at Fort Benning, Georgia, with 381 men and 19 women.
 The students were forced to train with minimal food and little sleep and had to learn how to operate in the woods, mountains and swamplands.

 Students also had to undergo a physical fitness test that included 49 pushups, 59 situps, a 5-mile run in 40 minutes, six chin-ups, a swim test, a land navigation test, a 12-mile foot march in three hours, several obstacle courses, four days of military mountaineering, three parachute jumps, four air assaults on helicopters and 27 days of mock combat patrols.